 Resting quietly in a Gurdaspur Gurudwara in Punjab is an exquisite piece of cloth deeply connected with Sikh history.
 It is believed that this cloth was embroidered by Bebe Nanaki, sister of the Sikh Guru Nanak Dev and presented to him during his wedding in the 15th century.
-What is incredibly fascinating about this artifact is the rich legacy surrounding the style and the artwork, the beginnings of which take us to Himachal Pradesh.
+What is incredibly fascinating about this artefact is the rich legacy surrounding the style and the artwork, the beginnings of which take us to Himachal Pradesh.
 About 90 kms from Gurdapur, set amidst the Himalayas is the Chamba valley that lends its name itself to this centuries’ old art from.

 The ‘Chamba Rumal’, or the Chamba handkerchief is famed for its exquisite embroidery and miniature size.
 What is remarkable about this handicraft is the representation of religious epics, delicately interwoven into the fabric.
 While tales from the Puranas, the Mahabharata and Ramayana were commonly depicted on this cloth, the art form itself finds mention in Buddhist literature from 4th century BCE.
 The Jataka Tales note the popularity of the craft around the areas of Pathankot and Chamba, which is believed to have continued till the 18th Century.